JoakimEskils/rock-paper-scissor/README.md

 Developed with Spring Boot.

-Start game by writing in command line: mvn spring-boot:run Repackage with: mvn clean install spring-boot:repackage
+Start game by writing in command line: mvn spring-boot:run\
+Repackage with: mvn clean install spring-boot:repackage

 # Create a game

-Open up the Postman application.
+Open up the Postman application.\
-Make a post request to localhost:8080/api/games
+Make a post request to localhost:8080/api/games\
 In the post request, send a JSON with your chosen name.

-Example:
-{
+Example:\
+{\
-	"name": "Bob"
+	"name": "Bob"\
 }

-A body/message will be returned in form of a long integer, might contain i minus value.
+A body/message will be returned in form of a long integer, might contain i minus value.\
 This will be your game {id}.

-Example of return value:
+Example of return value:\
 4525303663931966310

 # Join a game

-Create another post request in Postman, target adress:  localhost:8080/api/games/{id}/join In this example, {id} would be replaced with 4525303663931966310.
+Create another post request in Postman, target adress:  localhost:8080/api/games/{id}/join\
+In this example, {id} would be replaced with 4525303663931966310.

 In the post request, include a JSON with a chosen name.

-Example:
-{
+Example:\
+{\
-	"name": "Alice"
+	"name": "Alice"\
 }

-Either one of those three strings will be returned:
+Either one of those three strings will be returned:\
-"Successfully joined the game!" -> This means your post request was succsesfull, thus you joined the game.
+"Successfully joined the game!" -> This means the post request was succsesfull.\
-"Name already taken!" -> Player one might have taken your chosen name already.
+"Name already taken!" -> Player one might have taken your chosen name already.\
 "Sorry, this lobby is full!" -> Two players are already in the game.

+# Make a move

+Create another post request in Postman, target adress:  localhost:8080/api/games/{id}/move\
+In this example, it would map to localhost:8080/api/games/4525303663931966310/move

+Include name and a move with either Rock, Paper och Scissors in your post request.

+Example:\
+{\
+	"name": "Alice",\
+	"move": "Rock"\n
+}

+A return value will be received in form of a string:\
+"Not a valid move!" -> This means you entered an invalid move. \
+"Move added!" -> Your move was added successfully.\
+"Game started!" -> Game starts if both players has entered their moves.